Sums Associated with Orbits in the Binary Dynamical System: Introduction

-A condition is given which ensures that this estimate is `sharp' in the sense that $\Phi$ can replace $\Psi$ in the right hand side of (\ref{eq:basicinequality}).
-In particular, a number $x\in [0,1)$ may have the property that there is $K>0$ such that
+Relationships between these estimates are discussed.
+A necessary and sufficient condition is given in terms of the lengths of the blocks in the binary expansion of $x$ which ensures the estimates in (\ref{eq:basicinequality}) are `equivalent', `optimal' or `sharp', in the sense that $\Phi_1$ can replace $\Psi_1$ in the right hand side of (\ref{eq:basicinequality}).
+Also, a corresponding necessary and sufficient condition is given which ensures that the estimates in (\ref{eq:basicinequality2}) are `sharp' in the sense that $\Phi_2$ can replace $\Psi_2$.